jdegrave/backend/final-project-nodejs/README.md

 # Background
-This app is desinged to solve a business problem at a local branch of an international car rental agency.
-This app enables an administrator to do in a few clicks what normally took at least 1 hour of her time every day.
+This app is designed to solve a business problem at a local branch of an international car rental agency.
+This app enables an administrator to do in a few clicks what normally takes at least 1 hour of her time every day.

-The problem: Very manual, paper-based process that required an hour at least of an administrator's time on a daily basis.
-She calls each driver (approximately 20) to see if they are available and willing to go to regional location at least once per day, manually keeping track of each driver called, and his or her response.
+The problem: Very manual, paper-based process that required an hour (at least) of an administrator's time on a daily basis.
+She calls each driver (approximately 20) to see if they are available and willing to go to a regional rental location at least once per day, manually keeping track of each driver called, and his or her response.

 # App Features
 ## Drivers